auth0/auth0.js/README.md

 });
 ```

 If the login is successful, the browser will then be redirected to `callbackURL`.
-It's also a good idea to provide a `callback` argument to the `login` method as shown above that handles any authentication errors (without redirecting).
+And as shown above a `callback` argument should also be provided to the `login` method that handles any authentication errors (without redirecting).

 Furthermore, sometimes you don't want a redirect to occur at all after a login.
 This is often the case with Single Page Apps where a redirect will result in loss of important page state.
-To handle all login results client-side, simply provide additional parameters to the `callback` argument you pass to the `login` method:
+To handle all login results client-side, simply provide additional parameters to the `callback` argument JavaScript function:

 ```js
 auth0.login({